Atelo-Temp/Geant4-Scintillator/README.md

 > NOTE: May also wish to model the particle as a volume source, assigned to the spherical geometry.

-- 7) Scintillator
+- 7) Scintillator -> Scintillation ? -> Optics ? -> Optical

-Implements scintillation light (optical photons), in response to energy deposition in a scintillator crystal medium.
+Implements scintillation light (optical photons), in response to energy deposition in a scintillator crystal medium, also defines reflective and detection (absorption) surfaces.

-> NOTE: Reverts back to a simple 662 keV gamma shot from the particle gun, to keep the focus on the scintillation process.
+> NOTE: Reverts back to a simple 662 keV gamma shot from the particle gun, to keep the focus on the scintillation process, also no radioactive decay or histogramming.

-- ...
+- 8) ... ?
+Scintilllator ?
+SPECTROSCOPY ?
+(CURRENTLY NAMED WIP)

+Same as scintillator, but reintroduces histogramming, radioactive decay, and full geometry (Or just histogramming, or just histo + decay)

+TODO: count edep from gammas, to see how many optical photons generated (as well as detected, absorbed, etc - SEE: LXeHistoManager.cc)

+- 7 ) ...
+Detector ?
+Deposition ?
+TODO (CURRENTLY NAMED SPECTROSCOPY)

+Same as decay, but introduces complete detector geometry beyond just the crstal.

+(TODO: Also swaps sensitive detector for stepping action and event action ?
+Or do this in a subsequent one)

+TODO: Also use subtraction solids

+> NOTE: Will remain as is, simulating gamma-ray spectroscopy via energy deposition, and not by counting scintillation photons.

 ## Other